chelmertz/chelmertz.github.io/_posts/2010-12-08-08-20-Roadmap-of-PHP-development-follow-it.md

 echo a()[0];
 ```

 Status is listed as “accepted” - finally!
-This syntax is so handy, the only real alternative seems to be <code>list()</code> which is a bit clunky.
+This syntax is so handy, the only real alternative seems to be `list()` which is a bit clunky.
 Besides, everybody knows this syntax from javascript.

 ## [E_USER_DEPRECATED](http://wiki.php.net/rfc/e-user-deprecated-warning)
-Finally a way to properly mark parts of your API as <em>old</em>:
+Finally a way to properly mark parts of your API as _old_:

 ```php
 trigger_error("Use BlaBla::Bla() instead of ".__METHOD__, E_USER_DEPRECATED);